The Third Option

 Iran has an ancient civilization and a rich culture.
 It is the cradle of Islamic civilization.
 It has been home to three major revolutions in the twentieth century.
 Another major deception, therefore, is to assume that Iranian society has surrendered to the mullahs’ medieval regime… Despite brutal crackdown, uprisings have continued to erupt across the nation.
 The presence of protests in society reflects the Iranian people’s yearning for regime change.

-By forming a pluralistic alternative, a widespread social network and a liberation army, the resistance has sufficient power and potential to bring about change in Iran.
+By forming a pluralistic alternative, a widespread social network and a liberation army, the Iranian Resistance has sufficient power and potential to bring about change in Iran.
 It has led the Iranian people’s movement for democracy in the most difficult domestic and regional circumstances.